 There is increasing pressure on biotechnology companies to reduce healthcare costs.
-In the U.S., these pressures come from a variety of sources, such as managed care groups, institutional, and government purchasers.
+In the U.S., these pressures come from a variety of sources, such as managed care groups, institutional, government purchasers and government leaders.
+For example, President Trump has indicated support for possible new measures related to drug pricing.
 Increased purchasing power of entities that negotiate on behalf of federal healthcare programs and private sector beneficiaries could increase pricing pressures in the future.
 Such pressures may also increase the risk of litigation or investigation by the government regarding pricing calculations.
 The biotechnology industry will likely face greater regulation and political and legal action in the future.

-The regulations that govern marketing approvals, pricing and reimbursement for new therapeutic products vary widely from country to country.
+The regulations that govern marketing approvals, pricing and reimbursement for new therapeutic products vary widely from country.
 Some countries require approval of the sale price of a product before it can be marketed.
 In many countries, the pricing review period begins after marketing or product licensing approval is granted.
 In some foreign markets, prescription pharmaceutical pricing remains subject to continuing governmental control even after initial approval is granted.
 As a result, we might obtain regulatory approval for a product in a particular country, but then be subject to price regulations that delay our commercial launch of the product and negatively impact the revenue we are able to generate from the sale of the product in that country.